 When You Are Extra Histamine Sensitive

-If you are extra sensitive, You will likely notice that extra browning of eggs may affect you a bit more , for example well fried eggs or boiled eggs after a few days in the fridge.
-For many, though, this is fine.
+If you are extra sensitive, you will likely notice that extra browning of eggs may affect you , for example well fried eggs or boiled eggs after a few days in the fridge.
+For many, though, this is tolerated.

 Eggs and HISTAMINE Sensitivity